flaviocopes/vuehandbook/18-vue-filters/index.md

 You can use multiple parameters by separating them using a comma.

 Notice I used an arrow function.
-We avoid arrow function in methods and computed properties generally, because they almost always reference `this` to access the component data, but in this case the filter does not need to access this, but receives all the data it needs through the parameters, and we can safely use the simpler arrow function syntax.
+We avoid arrow function in methods and computed properties generally because they almost always reference `this` to access the component data, but in this case, the filter does not need to access this but receives all the data it needs through the parameters, and we can safely use the simpler arrow function syntax.

 [This package](https://www.npmjs.com/package/vue2-filters) has a lot of pre-made filters for you to use directly in templates, which include `capitalize`, `uppercase`, `lowercase`, `placeholder`, `truncate`, `currency`, `pluralize` and more.